The next call for applications opens 15 January. The submission deadline of the Pre-Proposals will be 15 February.

 How to apply

-Researchers with at least 5 years of postdoctoral research experience can initiate and coordinate a NIAS-Lorentz Theme Group.
-The coordinator is affiliated with a Dutch research institution although researchers from abroad may also coordinate the NLTG provided they apply together with a researcher who is based in the Netherlands (co-coordinator).
+A NIAS-Lorentz Theme Group is initiated by the coordinator.
+The coordinator has at least 5 years of postdoctoral research experience and is affiliated with a Dutch research institution.
+Researchers from abroad may also coordinate the NLTG provided they apply together with a researcher who is based in the Netherlands (co-coordinator).

 The coordinator is the formal NLTG applicant and he/she puts forward the other NLTG members.
 These can be researchers from the Netherlands or abroad.
 NIAS and the Lorentz Center are committed to encouraging women and minority groups in academia, therefore researchers from these groups are particularly encouraged to apply.